-Great news for all restaurants with a verified Google My Business page!
-You can now showcase your menu in the search engine results page very easily to allow customers to view all the information required to make a purchasing decision.
-Google released this new feature on 1 February 2018 for businesses in the food industry and appears in results based on what category your business falls under.
+Google released this feature on 1 February 2018 for businesses in the food industry and appears in results based on what category your business falls under.

 Currently available only on GMB’s mobile app, this feature has been available via API for a little while now but Google has created an editor feature in the backend of Google My Business where you can quickly add and edit your menu.

 What do you need to know about Google My Business Menu?

 - Google announced that at the moment they’re only offering this feature for English speaking listings.

 - We had a play around adding some menus and the results updated within a minute or two on mobile and desktop.

 How to add your Google My Business Menu: A step-by-step guide

-- Log in to your Google My Business account, if you haven’t claimed your account yet you will need to do that first.
+- Log in to your Google My Business account, if you haven’t claimed your account yet, we can help you verify it free and fast.

 - Once in your account, go to “Manage Location”, “Info” then “Menu” you will find the menu section just after the Reservations URL and before Accessibility.